apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 ## Improvements

-* Right now it can host only one process - a static field is used to keep the process id reference.
-Looking at something like a Dictionary to keep track of instances spawned of a process hosted could allow multiple JavaProcesses  to run on service start up.
+* The Windows Service can host only one **[JavaProcess]** - a static field is used to keep reference to the running process id.
+One could look at something like a _Dictionary_ to keep track of instances spawned of multiple **[JavaProcess]** instances.
-* Logging seems pretty vanilla and introducing post sharp or another AOP Framework to implement the cross-cutting aspect could be beneficial - especially as the project grows.
-(The logging Advice could point to [NLog](http://nlog-project.org/), I'll post this some other time.)
+* Logging seems pretty vanilla and introducing [PostSharp](https://www.postsharp.net/) or another [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) Framework to implement the cross-cutting concern of logging could be beneficial - especially as the project grows.
+(The logging Advice could still point to [NLog](http://nlog-project.org/), I'll post this some other time)
-* Fault tolerance / some sort of auto detection and auto recovery should the JavaProcess fails could also be introduced.
-Such as when down - restart / attempt this for three tries.
+* Fault tolerance / some sort of auto detection and auto recovery should the **[JavaProcess]** fail could also be introduced.

 ## Alternatives

 * I did some research and found an awesome library in [Tanuki Software's Java Service Wrapper](http://wrapper.tanukisoftware.com/).
-It looks like an awesome tool with alot of [features](http://wrapper.tanukisoftware.com/doc/english/product-features.html) and will be able to provide the same functionality as this project with a few added benefits.
+It looks like an awesome tool with a lot of [features](http://wrapper.tanukisoftware.com/doc/english/product-features.html) and will be able to provide the same functionality as this project with a few added benefits.
 * If you have the ability to alter both the Java and .NET code - [jni4net](http://jni4net.com/) is an option.

 ##**Moral:**